hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 The sync process must authenticate to both Kubernetes and Consul to read and write services.

+If running `consul-k8s` using the Helm chart then this authentication is handled for you.

-For Kubernetes, a valid kubeconfig file must be provided with cluster and authentication information.
+If running `consul-k8s` outside of Kubernetes, a valid kubeconfig file must be provided with cluster and authentication information.
 The sync process will look into the default locations for both in-cluster and out-of-cluster authentication.
 If `kubectl` works, then the sync program should work.